 Be in it like no-one else would be.
 And then no-one can stop you from becoming the master of that one thing.

 Don’t just give your hundred percent.
 Give all that you got.

-Let us adopt some of the work ethics of the guy who wakes up dreaming about a fully-functional colony on Mars while a rocket from earth is on its way to provide supplies.
+Let us adopt some of the work ethics of Elon Musk who wakes up dreaming about a fully-functional colony on Mars while a rocket from the earth is on its way to provide supplies.

 Which one of these lessons from Elon’s life strikes you the most?